 Let’s talk about what paperwork you need to always have with you while you ride: you should always carry your motorcycle registration, motorcycle insurance, driver’s license, and emergency identification card.
 An emergency identification card can be made at home or you can simply look online for one.
 It’s a good idea to include your name, number, address, birth date, and emergency contact information.

 You’ll notice that the motorcycle title was not listed; you should NEVER store your title with your motorcycle.
 That should always be kept at home in a safe place.
-If someone steals your motorcycle with the title stored in it, they’ll find the title which leads to a highly likely sell and them pocketing the cash.
+If someone steals your motorcycle with the title stored in it, they’ll find the title and can easily sell your motorcycle.

 You’ll also notice as you’ve read this article, the suggested ways to store your important paperwork may not work with your driver’s license as it is not foldable.
 Your driver’s license should be kept with you at all times and not permanently stored with the motorcycle; I suggest always having your license in your wallet and/or pocket.